jesse-spevack/game/README.md

 - Pagination for admin/requests
 - Better admin tooling
 - User should be able to set the level of the player

-- Indicate progress when a player levels
+# Changelog 🎉

+## 2024-01-23

-- Possible bug?
-When I hit a number on the screen's keypad, but then hit enter on my computer, it repeated the number before entering it.
-It still marked it correct, but my "5" showed "55" before advancing me.
+- When a player hit a number on the screen and then enter, the number repeated. - bug with the submission via enter
+- Added an encouraging message when player levels up
+- Delete requests after 14 days
+- Admin view of players not belonging to the admin bug fix
--
+- Fixed addition typo
+- Fixed a bug where algorithm for finding next problem short circuits for player that just leveled up